 - My employer is classifying me as an independent contractor instead of an employee.
 Is this legal?
 Where can I report my concerns?

 - How do I correct an overpayment or underpayment on my employer withholding tax return?

-- What documentation is needed if I’m claiming an overpayment on Form MO-941C?
+- What documentation is needed if I’m claiming an overpayment on an amended Form MO-941?